pierrz/brif/README.md

 #### Backend
 You should use the `main` branch, other branches being used for development purpose.

+Fetch all the Git LFS resources: `git lfs fetch --all && git lfs pull`

 You might have to tweak the `volumes` of the `papel_nginx` service to import your own certificate provider directory.

-You have create the required `nginx` configuration files:
+You have to create the required `nginx` configuration files:
 - `certificate.json`
 - `app_docker.conf`
 - `monitor_docker.conf`